 Organizing traditional ceremonies are usually held at the time of the wedding (no-Rano, no-Raego, the art of rhyme), the death ceremony (no-Vaino, tells of the good of those who died), the harvest ceremony (no-Vunja, delivery offerings to The fertility god), and healing ceremonies (no-Balia, enter the spirit to heal people whose hurt); the period before the emergence of Islam and Christianity, traditional ceremonies like this are still done using incantations-spells that contain animism.

 Palu City is also has potential things in culture and tourism as other areas in Indonesia.
 Looking from the geographical and topography, Palu is known as the city of valley.
 This is a three-dimensional city whose territory consists of coastal beaches, plains, and hills.
+Browse Kroger ad this week on WeeklyAds2.
 Hence, most foreign tourists who have visited this area in Palu called this city as “the paradise under the equator” or heaven below the equator.

 According to its geographical characteristics, tourism objects in Palu, consist of of beach tourism, valley / plains tourism and hilly tourism.
 While, the potential tourism from the Gulf coast that extends from the region of Palu Barat, Palu East, to the North, is very suitable to be developed as marine tourism area.